Jimmy Dunn (footballer, born 1900): International career

 Dunn was a late inclusion in the side for the British Home Championship match, having missed selection for the preceding international trial match between home-based and Anglo-Scots.
-The entire Scotland forward-line measured 5 foot 7 or less and it was widely expected that the bigger, stronger English side would overpower their Scottish opponents.
+The entire Scottish forward line measured 5 foot 7 or less, and it was widely expected that the bigger, stronger English side would overpower their Scottish opponents.
 Dunn and his colleagues thought otherwise and raced to a surprise 5–1 victory, a record Scottish win at Wembley.
-The victory was widely celebrated in Scotland and the team was later somewhat mythologised as the Wembley Wizards.
+The victory was widely celebrated in Scotland, and the team was later somewhat mythologised as the Wembley Wizards.

 While at Everton, Dunn gained one further cap, again against Wales.

 Personal life

-His son, Jimmy Jr, would later also find fame on the football field, participating in Wolverhampton Wanderers' victorious 1949 FA Cup team.
+His son, Jimmy Jr., would later also find fame on the football field, participating in Wolverhampton Wanderers' victorious 1949 FA Cup team.

 Dunn's great-great-nephew is footballer Alex Harris.